nilsarne/Linearsystem/README.markdown

 ## How to install?

 It's very easy.
-See the [project homepage](http://slic3r.org/) for instructions and links to the precompiled packages that you can just download and run, with no dependencies required.
+Just coby the files into your arduino sketchfolder and wire your system.

+## Wich hardware is used?

+Currently are different parts used

+* Arduino Uno
+* Adafruit motorshield + AFmotor library
+* 200 Rev Stepper (Pololu, 10V, 500mA)
+* terminal switches - connected to D2/D3
+* MLX90614 IR thermometer